-Talking of saving money – why not check out our post about doing a No Spend Challenge!
+Talking of saving money – why not check out my post about doing a No Spend Challenge!

-This post is meant to provide you with a guide on when is the best time to buy specific items.
+This post will provide you with a guide on when is the best time to buy specific items.

 The Best Time to Buy Guide

 Sometimes it makes sense to buy things 6 months before you need them and other times you should buy them right before the event.

 It all depends on the items and it can be hard to keep track.